EqDeepRx: Learning a Scalable and Interference Mitigating MIMO Receiver: Simulation Results

 \section{Simulation Results}

 The training and performance evaluations of the proposed EqDeepRx ML receiver are carried out using Sionna open source library \cite{sionna}.
 In particular, we have simulated the system depicted in Fig.~\ref{fig:block_diag} to first produce training data in an online fashion, after which we have validated the models under the chosen scenarios.
 Note that the online training data generation prevents overfitting by generating novel training data samples for each training batch.
 The detailed configuration of EqDeepRx is described in Table~\ref{tab:eqdeeprx_details}, which represents the primary model architecture and is used unless stated otherwise.
-For training, we used a batch size of 112, initial learning rate of 0.004 for the LAMB optimizer, linear learning rate decay to zero, and $\sim$70k iterations (training consisted of $\sim$8M samples).
+For training, we used a batch size of 112, initial learning rate of $4.4 \times 10^{-3}$ for the LAMB optimizer, linear learning rate decay to zero, and $\sim$70k iterations (training consisted of $\sim$8M samples).
 Table~\ref{tab:sim_param} collects the key training and validation parameters, used in the forthcoming results unless stated otherwise.

 The EqDeepRx model was trained using the Urban Macro (UMa) channel model, as defined in 3GPP TR 38.901 \cite{NR_38901}, using a wide range of SNRs and UE speeds.
 This channel model was adopted for training due to its randomized nature, for example, in terms of channel frequency selectivity and angular characteristics.
-In the performance validation results, also CDL-C and CDL-D channel models are used, in addition to UMa.
+Performance validations additionally use the CDL-C, CDL-D, and UMi channel models, all assuming 3GPP 38.901 antenna patterns \cite{sionna,NR_38901}.
 Moreover, the model is trained without any error correction code, but when validating, low-density parity check (LDPC) encoding and decoding is used, in accordance with 5G specifications.
-In this work, we focus on 64-QAM which means that only those modulation and coding schemes (MCSs) are used.
-With the adopted MCS Table 2 \cite{NR_38214}, this corresponds to MCS indices 11--19.
-These MCSs cover code rates from 0.46 to 0.85.
+We focus on 64-QAM, except for one 16-QAM experiment; each model is trained for its own modulation order, since a joint modulation-based, bit-masked model would not be optimal in terms of complexity.
+We use MCS Table 2 \cite{NR_38214}, with modulation orders corresponding to MCS indices 9--19 (code rates 0.46--0.85).
 The used DMRS configuration is fully orthogonal across a maximum of four UEs.
 This is done by allocating the pilot symbols of each MIMO layer on every fourth subcarrier within a physical resource block (PRB), with staggered offsets.
 A similar allocation is used on all DMRS-carrying OFDM symbols.